octopus-network/pallet-octopus-appchain/docs/Appchain_Guide.md

     More details [Create a Custom Chain Spec](https://substrate.dev/docs/en/tutorials/start-a-private-network/customspec)

-2. Then, you can download the the chainspec snippet from the Octopus [testnet](https://testnet.oct.network/).
+2. Then, you can download the chainspec snippet from the Octopus [testnet](https://testnet.oct.network/).

 3. For your chainspec file, update the below fields with the related content from the chainspec snippet.